 Pete Greig has an excellent book called How to Pray: A Simple Guide for Normal People, which has some great advice on how to grow in your prayer life, whatever your experience level.
 It can be purchased online here.

 We also have the Say a Little Prayer email running too.
 So if there’s anything we can pray for, then do email in – many people have and we are seeing many changes in circumstances as a result. firstname.lastname@example.org

-This can sound like odd language, but it is a generic term for ten or so minute chunks of time that often involves reading or listening to the bible and some thoughts in response to that.
+This can sound like odd language, but it is a generic term for ten or so minute chunks of time that often involve reading or listening to the Bible and some thoughts in response to that.
 Often, there is something to pray and an action step type idea.
 Here are some that you could use:

 Just take a look, try a sample and see what you think.
 Of course, you can use more than one and there are many more out there!

-There are a number of SM platforms, but the most common are Facebook, Twitter and Instagram.
+There are a number of SM platforms, but the most common are Facebook, Twitter, Instagram and YouTube.
 There are others such as Tiktok, Snapchat etc, but these are more for entertainment than resources or info.